DevJessParker/reading-notes/thecoderscomputer.md

 1. Linux examines the file for content and disregards the .extension
 2. There is a command **file \[path\]** that helps the user know what *type* of file we're working with
 3. Aye Aye Cap!
-Linux is case sensitive, so be sure to watch your captilization
+Linux is case sensitive, so be sure to watch your capitalization
 4. Spaces in file names can cause ambiguity when it comes to arguments and paths.
 Be careful.
 If a file has a space, use < ' > marks around the name.
 5. To hide a file, rename it with a < . > *The command ***ls*** *will not list hidden files.*